 Inspect your horse’s legs for cuts, swelling, or heat.
 Address any wounds before using tendon boots, as even minor injuries may worsen under a boot.
 This step helps you catch early signs of strain or injury, setting the foundation for safe leg protection.

-Applying the Boots Correctly
+Getting It Right: Applying the Boots Securely

 Proper placement of tendon boots is critical.
 Position the boot so it covers the tendons and ligaments without pressing on the knee or fetlock.
 Fasten the straps securely but not tightly—there should be even contact without pinching.